 Many people think that drinking wine with a meal benefits digestion.
 Sadly, there is very little evidence to support this.
 The only benefit that I could find is that red wine drunk with a steak meal reduces some damaging oxidized fats from the cooked meat .

 Which Digestive Enzymes Are Best?

-Don’t forget the flora that occupy the small intestine and that not only protect us from nasty bacterial infections, but are also our final weapon in digesting food.
+Don’t forget the flora that occupy the small intestine and that not only protects us from nasty bacterial infections but are also our final weapon in digesting food.
 Adding a probiotic from a reputable company should reduce feelings of bloating.

-Finally, if you still have bloating, consider that you might be intolerant to a particular food.
+Finally, if you still have to bloat, consider that you might be intolerant to a particular food.
 Consider cutting out the usual offenders of gluten (bread, biscuits, pasta) and dairy (milk and cheese) to see if that reduces feelings of bloating.

 Who is the author?